openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 * Such a solution as a community project which is easy to use & contribute to.
 * Reduce Platform Monitoring overhead and its single point of failure (SPOF) property.
-* Auto-scaling metric scraping based on number of ServiceMonitors.
+* Auto-scaling metric scraping based on number of `ServiceMonitor`s.
 * Soft multi-tenancy for local storage (TSDB).
 * Opt-in for full forwarding mode (agent).
 * Full architecture for Hypershift ([WIP](https://docs.google.com/document/d/1BJarERppgiJ8esc6d8anbJMOQ0AflFBQea-Zc9wAp0s/edit)).

 ### Non-Goals

 * Access controls for managed service owners for metrics from different managed services.
-For example, there are currently no requirements for owners of managed services A to be prohibited from seeing metrics from managed service B, and vice versa.
+For example, there are currently no requirements for owners of managed service A to be prohibited from seeing metrics from managed service B, and vice versa.
 * Expose managed service metrics to end-users.
-We know e.g. OCS addon wants this, but this can be achieved on top of the proposed solution using client or backend side filtering for data isolation if needed (e.g. prom-label-proxy).
+We know e.g. OCS addon wants this, but this can be achieved on top of the proposed solution using client or backend side filtering for data isolation if needed (e.g. `prom-label-proxy`).
 The monitoring team can do this in the next iteration.
 * Solve Platform Monitoring SPOF, scalability and overhead.
 This will be targeted in a follow-up enhancement.
 * Allow logging and tracing capabilities.
 Other solutions should tackle this (designed by Logging and Tracing teams.)